V2BlockBuster2K/PotParser/README.md

 # PotParser 🥦 - a strain webscraper

-PotParser is a Python Cli tool that allows you to extract information about strains of marijuana from various online sources.
-It can retrieve data such as the strain's name, genetics, effects, and medical uses.
-PotParser also provides a mg calculator where you can enter percentage of your bud and the amount you plan to consume.
+This is a Python package that allows you to scrape information about cannabis strains and calculate the amount of THC or CBD in a given amount of cannabis flower.
+It includes a command-line interface and various utilities for displaying and formatting the results.

 ## Demo